-Located in Costa Rica, Central America, the Big Bamboo is in Uvita, on the Southern Pacific coast about 10 miles south of Dominical.
+Located in Costa Rica, Central America, the Big Bamboo is in Uvita, on the Southern Pacific coast about 10 mile south of Dominical.

 Costa Rica long ago ceased to be a secret.
 U.S. retirees have flocked to this country for its benign climate and stable government as well as the welcoming attitude of the Costa Ricans (the Ticos).